open/close all folders

-- X-Men III — The Last Stand.
+- X-Men: The Last Stand.
 After two false starts (one a flash back and another to do with a future X-man named Archangel) we finally see the team assembled.
 The sentinel's head came of of the smoke but it was merely a danger room simulation.

 - Johnny English: The title character is right at the bottom of the secret agent ladder, but dreams of being a veritable James Bond.

 - Frank Drebin's anxious dream at the beginning of Naked Gun 33 1/3, where all sorts of bizarre catastrophes are about to happen and he can't stop them.

-- The beginning of the third Austin Powers film, which is actually a movie being made about Austin Powers in the movie.
+- The beginning of Austin Powers in Goldmember, which is actually a movie being made about Austin Powers in the movie.

 - Two sets in Tropic Thunder: The opening of the movie is some Fake Trailers for films starring the lead characters (if you watch it on DVD you might skip these, figuring they're just more ads before the start of the film); then we get to the big Vietnam fight scene, which we eventually discover is just a movie they're shooting.

 - The Inspector Gadget movie starts with the hero (a loser security guard) heroically saving the day, then waking up from his dreams.

 - Le Magnifique begins with the most ludicrous Shark Pool ever.
 Then it's revealed to be a Spy Fiction novel being written.